 So firstly, your resistance training program is obviously very important.
 For beginners, I would keep compounding exercises.
 What I mean by compound exercises are movements that require multiple muscles to do that movement.
 So that can be like lunges, bench pressing, deadlifts, squats.

 So we’ve discussed our resistance training program, keeping to compound exercises, going very heavy, increasing the load.
 Another thing, nutrition’s obviously a big player.
 If you want to grow considerably, you need to increase your calories, so you need to get into a calorie surplus to grow.
 In terms of where those calories are coming from, you can be smart.
-So on your training days, obviously, on the resistance training days, you’d need your carbohydrates to increase.
+So on your training days, obviously, on the resistance training days, you’d need your carbohydrates to increase so that you have a store of energy to use for the training ahead.
 You can increase them pre-training and post-training.
 On your more sedentary days or a day that you’re training a lot less, you can drop the carbs quite considerably.
+Low carb options include quinoa, yams or sweet potatoes or oats.

 We’ve mentioned nutrition, training, recovery.
 For now, we’ll keep it like that.
-For any further information, just click on the link and we’ll be sure to answer some more questions.
+For any further information, just get in touch and we’ll be sure to answer some more questions.